If you've been diagnosed with colon cancer, you undoubtedly have many questions, not the least of which is, "What are my treatment options?"

 Treatment Options for Colon Cancer

-Surgery is generally the first line of attack for Stages 0 through III, and for Stage IV if the tumor is obstructive or blocking the bowel.
+Surgery is generally the first line of attack for Stages 0 through III.
+Surgery is considered in Stage IV disease if the tumor is blocking the bowel or has compromised the wall of the colon.
 Types of surgery include:

 - Polypectomy and local excision: early stage removal of the cancer